Making Custom Attributes

 For example, the image above shows:

-- A Role-Based Attribute Set named Donor Preferences
+• A Role-Based Attribute Set named Donor Preferences

-- that is applicable to the role Donor
+• that applies to the role Donor

-- that contains a list of custom attributes named Program Interests and Contact Preferences
+• that contains a list of custom attributes named Program Interests and Contact Preferences

-- which I defined in my Attribute Definitions window
+• which I defined in my Attribute Definitions window

 Making a Role-Based Attribute Set